 We’ll get better at responding to customer and client needs

-The coronavirus outbreak has forced people to form rapid-response teams that cut across functions and seniority, according to Joanne Cleaver, author of The Career Lattice and a consultant and trainer to employers and individuals on how to use lateral career strategies for sustained growth.
-"People will discover that their coworkers and employees have talents that are relevant—even vital—to keeping the company operating," she tells Reader's Digest.
-"It's up to employees to make the case, post-virus, that their employers should invest in additional training and skills development to develop the abilities that came to the fore in the crisis.
-And it's on companies to extract strategic value from how people rose to the occasion."
+The pandemic has forced people to form rapid-response teams that cut across functions and seniority, according to Joanne Cleaver, author of The Career Lattice and a consultant and trainer to employers and individuals on how to use lateral career strategies for sustained growth.
+“People have discovered that their coworkers and employees have talents that are relevant—even vital—to keeping the company operating,” she tells Reader’s Digest.
+“It’s up to employees to make the case, post-virus, that their employers should invest in additional training and skills development to develop the abilities that came to the fore during the crisis.
+And it’s on companies to extract strategic value from how people rose to the occasion.”

-Though bidets that attach to your home toilet have become increasingly popular over the past few years, the sales and searches of these products have surged since the onset of the coronavirus outbreak.
-In fact, last week, TUSHY—a company that makes attachable bidets—had sales that were 10 times what they were before word spread of TP shortages.
-And that's on top of TUSHY already selling well over double what they'd been selling a year ago, according to a rep from the company.
+Back during the Great Toilet Paper Panic of 2020—brought on by a shortage of TP available from both online and brick-and-mortar retailers—people began looking into alternatives to this household necessity.
+And while bidets that attach to your home toilet had become increasingly popular in years prior, the sales and searches of these products surged at the onset of the coronavirus outbreak.
+In fact, in mid-March 2020, TUSHY—a company that makes attachable bidets—already began seeing sales that were 10 times what they were before word spread of TP shortages.
+And that’s on top of TUSHY already selling well over double what they’d been selling a year prior, according to a rep from the company.

-If we've learned one thing already from this outbreak, it's that people are extremely concerned about having enough toilet paper.
+If we’ve learned one thing already from this pandemic, it’s that people are extremely concerned about having enough toilet paper.
 Given that bidets are an alternative to (or an addition to) toilet paper, it makes sense that more people are interested in them now.
-Now that bidets are becoming more popular and commonplace in American bathrooms, we'll likely continue to see that trend after the pandemic is over.
+Since bidets are becoming more popular and commonplace in American bathrooms, we’ll likely continue to see the toilet attachment in homes long after everyone has been vaccinated.